SDS Template Application

 Select Project

-Once the configuration is selected, use the build command to generate the template application.
+Once the configuration is selected, click Save and use the build command to generate the template application.
 Then download the application to the selected target.

 Compile for Custom Hardware